allsvensken-resum/binance-api/README.md

 ## Authentication
 * This application use [config](https://www.npmjs.com/package/config) to read config file.
 * There is [default.ts file](https://github.com/allsvensken-resum/bitkub-api/blob/main/config/default.ts) that you can set your `API_KEY` as **api_key** and `API_SECRET` as **api_secret_key** in javascript object in the file.

+## How to run the application?

+* Install the dependencies from package.json first with `npm install`
+* `npm run dev` to run the program with nodemon.
+* Make sure that NODE_ENV is not set to production.